-Professor Jennifer Davidson is the Executive Director of Inspiring Children’s Futures, and the founding Director of CELCIS (the Centre for Excellence for Children’s Care and Protection).
+Professor Jennifer Davidson is the Executive Director of the Institute for Inspiring Children’s Futures, and its Inspiring Children's Futures Doctoral Research Centre.

 Inspiring Children's Futures is an international research, policy and practice implementation group with a collective vision of ensuring that children and young people have what they need to reach their full potential, particularly those who experience adversity.

-Jennifer advocates to embed children’s human rights into the delivery of the UN Sustainable Development Goals, for example as Project Director of the social justice project: Justice for Children, Justice for All Global Initiative on behalf of the United Nations-sponsored Pathfinders for Peaceful, Just and Inclusive Societies.
-Jennifer’s leadership of international child rights projects has driven change for children over many years through the implementation of the UN Guidelines for Alternative Care of Children, for example as Project Director for the Moving Forward: Implementing the UN Guidelines handbook.
-This drive is also evident in her recent partnership initiative founding the Observatory of Children’s Human Rights in Scotland.
+More specificallly, Jennifer works to embed children’s human rights into the delivery of the UN Sustainable Development Goals, for example as Project Director of the access-to-justice project: Justice for Children, Justice for All Global Initiative on behalf of the United Nations-sponsored Pathfinders for Peaceful, Just and Inclusive Societies.
+Jennifer’s leadership of international child rights projects has also driven change for children over many years through the implementation of the UN Guidelines for Alternative Care of Children, for example as Project Director for the Moving Forward: Implementing the UN Guidelines handbook and in her recent partnership to establish the Observatory of Children’s Human Rights in Scotland.

-Jennifer’s experience spans North America and Europe, where she has held leadership positions in child and youth care, social work and professional education.
-Jennifer has served on national and international committees related to children’s services, and was a founding member of the US National Campaign for the Ratification of the UN Convention on the Rights of the Child.
+Jennifer's international experience is drawn from her work in several countries, where has held leadership positions in child and youth care, social work and professional education.
+Jennifer has served on national and international committees related to children’s rights and public services.

 Expertise & Capabilities

 - International children's rights, access to justice and remedy

 - Alternative care systems and international care reform